leeladh/leeladh/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working on
+## 🔭 I'm currently working in Tweek Labs

+- Motion 3-d data analysis
 - Machine Learning
-- Deep Learning
-- Computer Vision
-- NLP

 ## 🌱 I'm currently learning

 - 📱 Deep Learning
 - Statistics
+- NLP
 - Computer Vision

 ## 💼 Technical Skills